django-cms/django-cms/docs/extending_cms/extending_page_title.rst

 Note that the field that holds the relationship between the extension and a CMS Page is non-editable, so it will not appear in the admin views.
 This, unfortunately, leaves the operator without a means of "attaching" the page extention to the correct pages.
-The way address this is to use a CMSToolbar.
+The way to address this is to use a CMSToolbar.

 Adding a Toolbar Menu Item for your Page extension